caar-machine/caar/docs/cpu.md

 ```

 ## Flags
-EQ -> set if cmp instruction is successful
+EQ -> Set after a CMP instruction if the operands are equal
+LT -> Set after a CMP instruction if the first operator is less than the second one

 ## Opcodes